 Replacing your own windows is like taking on the job of roofing your own house or changing the plumbing in your home by yourself.
-There is a lot to learn before these installations, and you may not realize you have done an inadequate job until it has brought forth subsequent issues.
+There is a lot to learn before these installations, and you may not realize you have done an inadequate job until it has resulted in problems.

 Installation teams have hundreds, if not thousands, of successful window installations under their belts.
 Securing your own new windows has a few tricky aspects, also known as subtle nuances, to which you should pay attention.